-LPC is working with Lori Siegel of Siegel Environmental Dynamics (SED) to integrate results of its research into a systems dynamics model to better understand recent changes in Squam's loon population.
+LPC worked with consultant Lori Siegel to integrate results of its research into a systems dynamics model to better understand recent changes in Squam's loon population.
 This model seeks to gain insight into whether any given stressor is enough to drive the population decline or, as might be expected in such a complex system, is enough to compromise the integrity of loons such that, in concert with other stressors, it threatens the population.
 The model differentiates between impacts to loon survival, chick hatching, and chick survival and allows us to isolate impacts at each lifecycle focal point.
-Table 1 outlines the factors identified by the model to date as impacting loons at each stage of their life history while on Squam Lake.
+Table 1 outlines the factors identified by the model as impacting loons at each stage of their life history while on Squam Lake.
 In supporting LPC's evidence and research on these stressors, the model will help LPC and others protect Squam's loons and the ecological integrity of Squam Lake.